Rowing at the 1976 Summer Olympics – Men's eight

-The men's eight competition at the 1976 Summer Olympics, also referred to as men's coxed eight (M8+), took place at the rowing basin on Notre Dame Island in Montreal, Quebec, Canada.
+The men's eight competition at the 1976 Summer Olympics took place at the rowing basin on Notre Dame Island in Montreal, Quebec, Canada.
 It was held from 18 to 25 July and was won by the team from East Germany.
 It was East Germany's first victory in the event, improving on a bronze medal in 1972.
-The defending champions, New Zealand, switched places with the East Germans, taking bronze in 1972.
+The defending champions, New Zealand, switched places with the East Germans, taking bronze in 1976.
 Between them was Great Britain, taking its first men's eight medal since 1948.
 There were 11 boats (100 competitors, with Australia making one substitution) from 11 nations, with each nation limited to a single boat in the event.

 Background

 This was the 17th appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's eight has been held every time that rowing has been contested, beginning in 1900.

 Whilst the East German team was considered to be the favourite, the event was wide open and many teams could have won it.
 The United States had in the past dominated the event and up until and including the 1964 Summer Olympics, they had won nine out of ten Olympic golds.
 Whilst their dominance had since waned, they were still considered possible medal contenders, as they had won the 1974 World Rowing Championships.
 East Germany had won the 1973 European Rowing Championships (the event was discontinued after 1973), and the 1975 World Rowing Championships, and they had won bronze at the 1972 Olympics.
 The New Zealand team had won the event at the previous Summer Olympics, had won bronze at the last two World Rowing Championships, and four of their 1972 Olympic rowers plus their cox returned to Montreal.
 Other medalists at these major rowing events were Czechoslovakia, the Soviet Union, and Great Britain.

 No nations made their debut in the event.
 The United States made its 15th appearance, most among nations to that point.